ragingwind/rust-programming-language-summary/readme.md

     Finished dev [unoptimized + debuginfo] target(s) in 0.68s
 ```

-- To run the binary crate from the add directory, we can specify which package in the workspace we want to run by using the -p argument and the package name with cargo run:
+- To run the binary crate from the add directory, we can specify which package in the workspace we want to run using the -p argument and the package name with cargo run:

 ```sh
 $ cargo run -p adder